eosc-kc/keycloak-orcid/README.md

 ## Compatibility

-Compatible with Keycloak version 18.0.0 .
+Version 1.1.0 is compatible with Keycloak version 18.0.0 .
+Version 1.2.0 is compatible with Keycloak version 22.0.0 .

 ## Installation